XDaiNYU/TopoDockQ/README.md

 ```bash
 python 03_extract_features_from_npy_to_csv.py --npy_file ./feature/feature_4k38_ranked_44_sp_interface.npy --output_file ./feature/example_features.csv
 ```
 **Output:** Features in CSV format will be saved as `example_features.csv ` in the specified saving path.
-The original feature size is 2754, and the valid features are 2646 after removal(can also be found at `./data/valid_columns.txt`).
+Although the generated feature size is 2754, the valid features are 2646 after removal(can also be found at `./data/valid_columns.txt`).
+These features are set to 0 and can be safely removed, as described in the paper.

 ## Model Training